Beginner, Canning, Kitchen Basics

 • Wide mouth funnel – will fit over both standard and wide mouth jars.
 It makes it easy to add food to jars without making a mess.

-• Jar Lifter – lets you safely lift hot jars of a canner without burning your hands.
+• Jar Lifter – lets you safely lift hot jars out of a canner without burning your hands.
 The handles are coated with vinyl for a more secure grip to prevent breakage.

 Sizes